 - 14.1 This Proof of Evidence has been produced to assist the Inspector in his consideration of the planning issues arising in the appeals at Land at Newgate Lane, North and Land at Newgate Lane, South for the proposed development of up to 190 dwellings. - The appeal sites are located outside of the settlement boundary and within the countryside.
 Fareham Borough Council is currently unable to demonstrate a five-year supply of land for housing, such that under the provisions of the NPPF, the titled balance applies and the relevant policies for the delivery of housing are out-of-date.
-In this situation policy DSP40 becomes the operative policy for assessing the principle of development, and my evidence has clearly established that its provisions have been met. - 14.3 With regards to landscape impact, my evidence, as supported by the evidence of Mr James Atkin, confirms that the proposals do not offend the provisions of policy CS22 (Strategic Gaps), albeit the weight to be given to CS22 should be limited in any event. - In consideration of the other main matters which relate to highways, loss of agricultural land and ecology, my evidence has concluded that all relevant technical policies of the development plan have been complied with, and that the necessary agreements and conditions are being put in place to secure any necessary obligations.
-Obligations are also being secured for contributions in relation to affordable housing, recreational and education infrastructure. - 14.5 The benefits of the appeal proposals span all dimensions of sustainable development, but are most significantly felt in terms of the social/economic benefits relating to the delivery of new housing and affordable housing where a shortfall has been identified and where new development is critical to supporting the economy through COVID.
+In this situation policy DSP40 becomes the operative policy for assessing the principle of development, and my evidence has clearly established that its provisions have been met. - 14.3 Even were some limited conflict with policy DSP40 to be identified, both the policy and the Development Plan must be read as a whole.
+There is no firm basis to suggest that such conflict would inevitably direct refusal based on a reading of the Development Plan, which must also be considered against other material considerations including, inter alia, the contribution of new housing in an authority that has a consistent track record of under delivery of housing and the failure to demonstrate a housing land supply for many years. - As policy DSP40 is a 'most important' policy, once the tilted balance is engaged the weight to be afforded to the policy and any identified conflict with it must be correspondingly reduced.
+The degree to which weight is reduced is a matter for the decision-maker but will be informed by factors including the extent of the housing supply shortfall. - 14.5 With regards to landscape impact, my evidence, as supported by the evidence of Mr James Atkin, confirms that the proposals do not offend the provisions of policy CS22 (Strategic Gaps), albeit the weight to be given to CS22 should be limited in any event.

-- 14.6 My overall balancing exercise concludes that not only do the adverse impacts of the proposals not significantly or demonstrably outweigh the benefits when assessed against the policies in the NPPF as a whole, but that the benefits significantly outweigh any harm. - 14.7 I therefore respectfully request that the appeals be allowed, subject to imposition of suitably worded conditions.
+- In consideration of the other main matters which relate to highways, loss of agricultural land and ecology, my evidence has concluded that all relevant technical policies of the development plan have been complied with, and that the necessary agreements and conditions are being put in place to secure any necessary obligations.
+Obligations are also being secured for contributions in relation to affordable housing, recreational and education infrastructure. - 14.7 The benefits of the appeal proposals span all dimensions of sustainable development, but are most significantly felt in terms of the social/economic benefits relating to the delivery of new housing and affordable housing where a shortfall has been identified and where new development is critical to supporting the economy through COVID. - 14.8 My overall balancing exercise concludes that not only do the adverse impacts of the proposals not significantly or demonstrably outweigh the benefits when assessed against the policies in the NPPF as a whole, but that the benefits significantly outweigh any harm. - 14.9 I therefore respectfully request that the appeals be allowed, subject to imposition of suitably worded conditions.